Tarrytown Music Hall: History

 In 1885, William L. Wallace, a local chocolate manufacturer, had the idea to build a theater in the heart of Tarrytown.
 The building was to be mixed-use with apartments and commercial space, as well as a large entertainment area in the rear.
 Architect Philip Edmunds's design exemplified the Queen Anne style in its mix of materials, as advocated by Richard Norman Shaw, considered to have established the style.
 It cost Wallace $50,000 ($ in modern dollars) to build and opened in December.
 The first night's performance was instrumental selections from The Mikado with a quartet vocal performance of "Moonlight on the Lake".
+Harry Burleigh’s 1894 appearance at the Music Hall was one of the first public performances in his singing career.

 Originally, the performance space had a flat floor with removable seating.
 The stage is not believed to have been movable, although that was possible at the time.
 The wooden spandrels were visible, as was elaborate classical detailing, such as the molded consoles supporting the balcony and elaborate brackets supporting the main floor posts.

 The more flexible interior space allowed the theater to host all sorts of events, including several roller skating contests in 1886.
 It was altered in 1901 to accommodate motion pictures, a new form of entertainment it was one of the first theaters to show.
 The following year, the wealthy residents of Tarrytown sponsored the first of several lavish annual flower shows.
 John D. Rockefeller often loaned palm trees grown in the greenhouses at Kykuit, his nearby estate, for use in sets.
 The original gas chandeliers were replaced with electric ones in 1910.

 In 1915 another alteration moved the main entrance from the west facade to its current location.
 That year it hosted the Cotton Ball, a major women's suffrage rally.
 Other political events the Music Hall hosted during the Progressive Era included speeches by Woodrow Wilson and Theodore Roosevelt.
 Performers of that era included Antonín Dvořák and Mae West.

 A further remodeling in 1922 changed the interior to its present configuration, sloping the floor, adding permanent seats and covering the wall spandrels with plaster.
 The new interior added some Art Nouveau and Art Deco elements.
 By 1930, the theater was exclusively showing films.
 It continued to do so until 1976, when television and larger multi-screen theaters had undercut its business.
 The village proposed that the vacant theater be torn down to make way for a parking lot.